HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

 timely, we do have a few staleness spikes around nightly events (which will eventually need to be refactored).

-Importantly, we know when we're not, and we get alerts when we need more DelayedJob worker capacity.
+Importantly, we now know when we're underperforming, as we get alerts when we need more DelayedJob worker capacity.

 ## Further work

-Working on our queue/run backend has given the team a taste of monitoring beyond the usual Nagios-stylle server monitoring and the NewRelic-style frontend application monitoring.
+Working on our queue/run backend has given the team a taste of monitoring beyond the usual [Nagios](http://www.nagios.org)-style server monitoring and the NewRelic-style frontend application monitoring.

-We're thinking to start reporting on a an "job [Apdex](https://newrelic.com/docs/site/apdex-measuring-user-satisfaction)" metric for jobs to reflect how timely jobs are typicaly run (we'll find another name if Apdex is a trademark).
+We're thinking to start reporting on a "job [Apdex](https://newrelic.com/docs/site/apdex-measuring-user-satisfaction)" metric for jobs to reflect how timely jobs are typicaly run (we'll find another name if Apdex is a trademark).